 - 1. SCOPE OF SERVICES.
 Subject to the terms and conditions set forth in this Contract, Consultant shall undertake and complete the services described in Exhibit A. Consultant shall provide said services at the time, place, and in the manner specified in Exhibit A and compatible with the standards of the profession.
 Consultant agrees that it shall produce a fully complete project that is acceptable to the City. - 2.
 COMPENSATION.
 City shall pay Consultant for services outlined in Exhibit A according to the fee not to exceed the schedule detailed in Exhibit B, which is attached to this Contract and incorporated by this reference.
 Consultant agrees this fee is for full remuneration for performing all services and furnishing all staffing and materials called for in the scope of services.
 The payments shall be made on a monthly basis upon receipt and approval of Consultant's invoice.
-Total compensation for services and reimbursement for costs shall not exceed \$123,256.40 or as otherwise mutually agreed to in a Contract Change Order. - 3.
+Total compensation for services and reimbursement for costs shall not exceed \$128,290.86 or as otherwise mutually agreed to in a Contract Change Order. - 3.
 INSURANCE.
 During the term of this Contract, Consultant shall maintain in full force and effect at its own cost and expense the insurance coverage as set forth in the attached Exhibit D and shall otherwise comply with the other provisions of Exhibit D. - 4.
 INDEMNITY AND HOLD HARMLESS.
-With the exception that this section shall in no event be construed to require indemnification by Consultant to a greater extent than permitted under the public policy of the State of California, Consultant shall Professional Services Contract KIMLEY-HORN AND ASSOCIATES, INC. PROJECT NO. PW1713/FEDERAL PROJECT NO. HSIPL-5008(166)
+With the exception that this section shall in no event be construed to require indemnification by Consultant to a greater extent Professional Services Contract KIMLEY-HORN AND ASSOCIATES, INC. PROJECT NO. PW1515 / FEDERAL PROJECT NO. CML-5008(148)